Rachel and Michael Baughman tried for six years to have a baby.

 But this is not a sad story.
 This is story of how a loving, well-informed community can provide adoptive families with the love and support they need through the ups and downs that come with adoption.
 It's a story about how the right information can prompt families to get started on what might be an intimating process.
 It's a story about the beauty of adoption and the blessing that comes when your baby finally joins your family.

-Because the Baughmans got their baby.
+Because the Baughmans were blessed with a son.
 He’s a beautiful 10-week-old boy named Milo.